 Under the provisions of our amended agreement with Portola Pharmaceuticals, Inc., or Portola, we are obligated to reimburse Portola for certain equipment costs incurred by Portola in connection with research and related services that Portola provides to us.
-We expect to incur these costs when the equipment becomes available for use and continuing until the expiration date of the agreement.
-Our payments to Portola related to these costs are scheduled to be made in eight quarterly installments commencing in the first quarter of 2006 and continuing through the fourth quarter of 2007.
+We began to incur these costs when the equipment became available for use in the second quarter of 2005 and continuing until the expiration date of the agreement, December 31, 2005.
+Our payments to Portola related to these costs of \$0.3 million are scheduled to be made in eight quarterly installments commencing in the first quarter of 2006 and continuing through the fourth quarter of 2007.

 We expect to incur substantial costs as we continue to expand our research programs and related research and development activities.
 Under the terms of our strategic alliance with GSK, we have options to co-fund certain later-stage development activities for ispinesib and SB-743921.
 If we exercise an option to co-fund development activities, our research and development expenses will increase significantly.
-We expect to determine whether and to what extent we will exercise our co-funding option based on clinical results and our business, finances and prospects at the time we receive the Phase II clinical trial results for each development candidate under our strategic alliance with GSK.
+We expect to determine whether and to what extent we will exercise our co-funding option based on clinical results and our business, finances and prospects at the time we receive the Phase II clinical trial results for each drug candidate under our strategic alliance with GSK.
 Research and development expenses for our unpartnered drug discovery programs consist primarily of employee compensation, supplies and materials, costs for consultants and contract research and development, facilities costs and depreciation of equipment.
-We expect to incur significant research and development expenses as we advance the research and development of our cardiac myosin activators for the treatment of congestive heart failure, initiate human clinical trials of one of our cardiac myosin activator compounds in 2005, pursue our other early stage research programs in multiple therapeutic areas, and develop our PUMA system, Cytometrix technologies and other proprietary drug discovery technologies.
+We expect to incur significant research and development expenses as we advance the research and development of our cardiac myosin activators for the treatment of congestive heart failure, initiate human clinical trials of CK-1827452 in 2005, pursue our other early stage research programs in multiple therapeutic areas, and develop our PUMA system, Cytometrix technologies and other proprietary drug discovery technologies.